mehmetcolgecen/DevOps/projects/502-microservices-ci-cd-pipeline-with-database/README.md

   * Outbound rules;

-    * Allow SSH on port 22 to any node IP from a node created using Node Driver.
+    * Allow SSH protocol (TCP on port 22) to any node IP from a node created using Node Driver.

+    * Allow HTTP protocol (TCP on port 80) to all IP for getting updates.

     * Allow HTTPS protocol (TCP on port 443) to `35.160.43.145/32`, `35.167.242.46/32`, `52.33.59.17/32` for catalogs of `git.rancher.io`.

     * Allow TCP on port 2376 to any node IP from a node created using Node Driver for Docker machine TLS port.